sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 you'll see that their implementation is much more complicated than ours and that it uses unsafe code.
 This is because the standard library needs to support more features (like [double-ended iteration]) and achieve maximum performance.
-We're going for something much simpler and more illustrative here.
+We're going for something much simpler and more illustrative for our version.
 {: .alert}

+This code works exactly as we would expect.
+It allows us to go through each item in the slice with no issues at all.

-The exact same code, converted to use mutable references does not work:
+That's great!
+But unfortunately the story isn't as simple when we switch to `&mut [T]`.
+The exact same code, converted to use mutable references does not work.

+Here's what that looks like:
 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=6221885c81ffc77055ac991a7573e730))

 ```rust